Updated July 2019

-Mountain View, home to Google, is a very desirable community with convenient access to freeways and CalTrain and a fun downtown area on Castro Street.
+Mountain View, home to Google, is a very desirable community with top schools, convenient access to freeways and CalTrain and a fun downtown area on Castro Street.
 Click here for additional description of Mountain View.

 Mountain View homes primarily fall into the $1.5M to $3.0M price range with close to 60% being 3-bedroom homes.
-The above chart shows the distribution single family residences by price range.
+The above chart shows the distribution single family residences by price range and number of bedrooms.

 The annual average median price has declined 5.1% YTD in 2019.
 It had previously jumped 17.8% in 2018 after a 14.8% increase in the prior year.
-Prices rose 14% to 16% during 2012-15.
+Prices rose 14% to 16% per year during 2012-15.
 The annual increase in the median price for Mountain View homes has averaged 7.7% per year since 1998 (CAGR).
 Note that the only decline in prices over the past 20 years was during the Great Recession (18%).

 The monthly supply of new listings for homes in Mountain View has been relatively constant (see Annual Supply chart above) and virtually the same 1H2019 to 1H2018.
 Note the seasonality with December typically being the low-point during the year.
 The “high-season” for new listings is typically Feb-Apr.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.